7Dany6/MLDM-exam-project/README.md

 30.11 - Daniil Sulimov: After building a distribution of train labels, it was found out that we have more than 74% for target '0' and only 26% for '1'.
 It means, that we're dealing with imbalanced data and we should keep it in mind.
 For example, this is a case of using resampling.
 We can oversample minority class or undersaple the majority and get a balaced dataset eventually.
 Histograms of numerical features have shown that two columns - 'B_31' and 'D_87' are binary and should be excluded from the list of numerical features.
 Talking about outliers, a lot of columns show a certain kind of skewness.
 I think, to tackle them we should use scaling.
 But the whole picture is not that dramatic, as the majority of data is distributed before 0 and 1 or in smaller intervals and ,hence, deviation will not that huge.
 The computations have shown: Total deviation before scaling data is: 60.932323658918094.
 The next step was to develop features: the data was grouped by 'customer_ID' and several aggregation functions were applied.
 The total number of columns after that became 875 with 8294 rows (only first chunk was used).
+UPD: futher the preprocessing of data implied work with categorical features, since aggregate functions for numerical columns do not fit.
+And, finally, generated features were united together in one dataframe.